trilitech/tezos-developer-docs/docs/architecture/governance/amendment-history.md

   date: 6 June 2024
 ---

-As presented in [Governance](/architecture/governance), the Tezos blockchain is constantly evolving, through new amendments.
+As presented in [Governance](/architecture/governance), the Tezos blockchain is constantly evolving through new amendments.

 These approved amendments form the history of the Tezos protocol: